gcrsef-gang/in-the-zone-code/data_parsing.md

 Create a dictionary of census tracts to the lots they contain.

+## Lot data processing

+Filter by whether the lot is a residential lot using LandUse.
+Create lot_df which tells us whether it's been upzoned, and the number of years since.

+### Columns

+- MaxAllwFAR/ResidFAR
+- LotArea
+- ResUnits
+- LtdHeight
+- LandUse

-## Data columns (before delta conversions)
+## Tract data processing (before delta conversions)

+Create one dataframe for each of the start/end years.

-### Columns to add to data
+### Columns not requiring lot data

 #### Density columns

 Find tract area with GEOID10 in ny_2010_census_tracts.json.
-Divide these by tract area.
+Divide these by tract area (ALAND10).
 - pop_density: DP05_0001E
 - resid_unit_density: DP04_0001E

 #### Others

-- % multi_family_units: 100 - DP04_0007PE
+- % multi_family_units: 100 - (DP04_0007PE+DP04_0008PE) (subtracting one unit attached/detached houses)
 - percent_car_commuters: (S0802_C02_001E + S0802_C03_001E) / S0802_C01_001E
 - percent_public_transport_commuters: S0802_C04_001E / S0802_C01_001E
-- percent_resid: % of lots in tract for which ResUnits > 0
-- percent_ltd_height: % of lots in tract for which LtdHeight is not just spaces

 ### Name changes

-- DP04_0088E: median_housing_price
+- DP04_0088E: median_home_value
     - Not sure exactly what this is measuring.
 Description: 'Estimate!!VALUE!!Median (dollars)' - from ACS housing data
     - This actually measures the median home value in the census tract. - Jam
 - S0802_C04_090E: mean_public_transport_travel_time